 Areas of Practice

-Children and Young People - My experience includes working in schools and with local authorities providing a service to children/young people affected by domestic violence, abuse, bereavement and a range of emotional, psychological, behavioural, and mental health issues.
+Children and Young People - My experience includes working in schools and with local authorities providing a service to children/young people affected by domestic violence, abuse, trauma, bereavement and a range of emotional, psychological, behavioural, and mental health issues.
 I am familiar with the systems surrounding looked after children and this is increasingly an area in which I practice .

 'Art Therapists are skilled at engaging hard to reach clients of all ages, regardless of their conditions. the benefits for service users can extend well beyond therapy sessions, with outcomes including improved social and communication skills and increased confidence and self esteem, enabling them to play a more integrated role in their local community'.HCPC Campaign - 'WHAT', Why Hire an Arts Therapist?